What are keywords?

 Why keywords matter

-Keywords are important to job ads because they allow candidates to search for relevant positions.
+Keywords are important to job ads because they allow candidates to target their search for relevant positions.
 When hirers and recruiters include key terms and phrases that are relevant to a particular role, appropriate candidates are more likely to find the job ad.

 Using keywords with confidence